Paterson Invaders: History

 The Paterson Intruders were preceded in minor league play by the 1899 Paterson Giants who played the last of Paterson's four seasons as members of the Class A level Atlantic League, the highest level of minor leagues at the time.

 In 1904, the Paterson "Intruders" became members of the Class C level Hudson River League.
 The Hudson River League had reformed in 1903 after a fifteen–year absence.
 On March 25, 1903, and on April 1, 1903, meetings were held which resulted in forming the six–team Hudson River League for the 1903 season.
 The Peekskill Highlanders joined the league as a seventh–team during the season, eventually being partially replaced the next season by Paterson.

 In 1904, Paterson joined the six-team Class C level Hudson River League.
 The Hudson Marines, Kingston Colonials, Newburgh Taylor-mades, Poughkeepsie Colts and Saugerties teams joined Paterson in beginning league play on May 13, 1904.
 The Peekskill and Catskill teams did not return to play in the 1904 and Paterson was added.

 In their first season of play, the 1904 Paterson Intruders placed second in Class C level Hudson River League final standings, as the league held no playoffs.
 Paterson ended the season with 70–49 record, playing the season under manager Dick Cogan, who would manage the team in each of its four seasons.
-The Intruders finished 1.0 game behind the 1st place Poughkeepsie Colts (70-47) in the final league standings.
+The Intruders finished just 1.0 game behind the first place Poughkeepsie Colts (70-47) in the final league standings.

 In 1905, Paterson continued play, becoming known as the "Invaders", a synonym of "Intruders" and again placed second, as the Hudson River League expanded to an eight–team league.
 The Invaders ended the 1905 regular season with a record of 62–51, playing under returning manager Dick Cogan.
 Paterson finished 1.0 game behind the champion Hudson Mariners in the final standings.

 The 1906 Paterson Invaders won the Hudson River League championship in a shortened season.
 Paterson ended the season in first place with a 64–47 record, led by manager Dick Cogan.
 On September 9, 1906, the Invaders were 1.0 game ahead of the second place Poughkeepsie Colts when the Hudson River League ceased play for the season.

 The six–team Class C level Hudson River League folded during the 1907 season after the Paterson "Intruders" had already folded.
 On June 2, 1907, Paterson folded with a record of 4-9, with Dick Cogan remaining as manager.
 On June 18, 1907, the Hudson River League permanently folded.
 The Hudson River league was down to four remaining teams, after the Kingston Colonial Colts had joined Paterson by folding in early June.

 After the Paterson Invaders folded, the city was without a minor league team until the 1914 "Paterson Silk Citys" played the season as members of the Atlantic League.